LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

   - First set of results kinda showed that the GRC system tend to favour the winning party which, historically, has mostly been the PAP.
 So yes, the GRC system has been a good gerrymandering tool, which is inherently unfair.

 *But an efficient one-party system is good for Singapore!
 If it means a stable government, gerrymandering can stay.*
-  - Well, as we saw in the 'Pro-PAP' and 'Pro-Winner' scenarios, PAP would have been the ruling party with a supermajority.
+  - Well, as we saw in the 'Pro-PAP' and 'Pro-Winner' scenarios, PAP would have been the ruling party with a supermajority anyway, even without GRCs.
-  - So, yes, the PAP might have won extra seats due to the GRC system but they're kinda unnecessary.
+  - So, yes, the PAP might have won extra seats due to the GRC system but they're kinda unnecessary, in terms of helping PAP maintain power.
   - Worst case ('Anti-PAP'), PAP might have lost their supermajority since 2011, but they would still have a majority and be able to pass laws easily.
   - Sure, PAP wouldn't have been able to amend the constitution so easily.
 To that, I ask, should our Constitution be amended so easily?
 But that's for another time.

 *Ok, what about the intended purpose of the GRC system?
 Has it ensured minority representation in parliament?*
   - Yes indeed, accusing the GRC system to only be a gerrymandering tactic isn't fair.
 We need to see if it did what it was designed to do.
 But how might we assess that?
 A good start would be to look at minority MPs before and after 1988 and see how that changed.
-  - Looking at the 1984 GE results (right before GRCs were implemented), I count about 14 minority MPS out of 79 elected seats (17.72%), including ex-WP leader JB Jeyeratnam.
+  - Looking at the 1984 GE results (right before GRCs were implemented), I count about 14 minority MPS out of 79 elected seats (17.72%), including ex-WP leader JB Jeyeratnam (more on this later...)
   - For comparison, there were 17 GRCs in 2020.
 So, effectively, GRCs guaranteed 17 minority MPs out of 93 elected seats (18.28%) in 2020, that’s barely an improvement from 1984 with no GRCs.
 To be fair, the 2020 GE saw 25 minority MPs out of 93.
 But still, the necessity of GRCs to ensure minority representation is questionable.
   - So… it didn’t seem like minorities had a problem of a lack of representation in parliament?